ceph/ceph-ansible/docs/source/installation/containerized.rst

    ``ceph_docker_image`` should have both image namespace and image name concatenated and separated by a slash character.

+   ``ceph_docker_image_tag`` should be set to a fixed tag, not to any "latest" tags unless you know what you are doing.
+Using a "latest" tag might make the playbook restart all the daemons deployed in your cluster since these tags are intended to be updated periodically.

 Container registry authentication
 ---------------------------------